-There has been much research on CYP450 enzymes and many papers reporting polymorphisms with clinical significance.
+Much research has been done on CYP450 enzymes and many polymorphisms with clinical significance have been reported.
 We can't discuss all CYP450s but lets consider CYP2D6 as an example:

 - It is estimated that about 25% of common drugs are metabolized by CYP2D6.

 - CYP2D6 accounts for only about 1% of all CYP450 enzymes, but it is important in the metabolism of about 100 drugs.

 - There are more than 80 genetic variants that have been described in the CYP2D6 gene.
 The normal, wild-type allele displays normal metabolic activity whereas some of the variant forms have enhanced or diminished activity.

 - The variants can be grouped generally according to the resulting alterations in protein function.

 - The groupings correlate with four major enzyme metabolic capacities (phenotypes):

 - ultra-rapid metabolizers